xaitax/Chrome-App-Bound-Encryption-Decryption/RESEARCH.md

 ### 5.1.
 Administrator-Level Decryption (e.g., `runassu/chrome_v20_decryption` PoC)

 The proof-of-concept by `runassu` illustrates that if an attacker possesses **Administrator privileges**, the `app_bound_key` can potentially be decrypted.
 This aligns with ABE's stated non-goal of protecting against higher-privilege attackers.
-The method described involves:

-1. Decrypting the `app_bound_encrypted_key` from `Local State` first using the SYSTEM DPAPI context, and then subsequently using the user's DPAPI context.
-This "double DPAPI" step is an intriguing detail, possibly related to how `elevation_service.exe` internally manages or protects the key it handles.
-2. The result of this double DPAPI decryption is _not_ the final `app_bound_key`.
-Instead, it's reported to be another encrypted blob containing metadata (like the Chrome installation path), a flag, an IV, a 32-byte ciphertext, and an authentication tag.
-3. This intermediate blob is then purportedly decrypted using AES-256-GCM with a **key hardcoded within `elevation_service.exe` itself**.
-4. The plaintext resulting from _this_ second-stage decryption is the final 32-byte `app_bound_key`.
+    1. The PoC's description of needing to decrypt the `app_bound_encrypted_key` from `Local State` first with SYSTEM DPAPI, then user DPAPI, **directly matches** the initial steps within the legitimate `IElevator::DecryptData` function as seen in `elevator.cc`.
+An administrator can perform these steps outside of the `IElevator` service.
+    2. After these two DPAPI unwrap steps, the result would be the `[validation_data_length][validation_data][app_bound_key_length][app_bound_key]` plaintext.
+An admin tool could then simply parse this structure to extract the `app_bound_key` directly, without needing to perform path validation.
+    3. The `runassu` PoC's claim that this result is "*not* the final `app_bound_key`" and requires a *further* AES-GCM decryption with a key hardcoded in `elevation_service.exe` is intriguing.
+        *   This additional layer is **not** part of the standard `IElevator::DecryptData` flow for returning the `app_bound_key` to `OSCrypt`, as evidenced by `elevator.cc`.
+The `plaintext_str` returned by `IElevator::DecryptData` *is* the application-level key.
+        *   The PoC's extra step might be attempting to decrypt data that has undergone an additional, internal transformation within Chrome, possibly related to the `PreProcessData`/`PostProcessData` functions seen in `elevator.cc` (conditionally compiled with `BUILDFLAG(GOOGLE_CHROME_BRANDING)`).
+These functions might apply another layer of encryption using a service-internal key for specific branded builds or key versions.
+        *   Alternatively, the PoC might be targeting a different internal key or an older/variant ABE scheme.

-- **Hardcoded Keys in `elevation_service.exe`:** The PoC mentions specific hardcoded keys within `elevation_service.exe`, one for ChaCha20_Poly1305 (reportedly for Chrome 133+) and another for AES-256-GCM (e.g., `B31C6E241AC846728DA9C1FAC4936651CFFB944D143AB816276BCC6DA0284787`).
+- **Hardcoded Keys in `elevation_service.exe`:** The presence of hardcoded keys in `elevation_service.exe` (as mentioned by the PoC for ChaCha20_Poly1305 or AES-256-GCM) would most likely be for such internal service operations or specific recovery mechanisms, rather than the primary ABE flow that returns the key to `OSCrypt`.
-- **Stability Concerns:** This administrator-level method is highly dependent on the internal implementation details of `elevation_service.exe` (such as hardcoded keys and intermediate blob formats).
-These are undocumented and subject to change without notice in Chrome updates, making this approach inherently less stable than interacting with the defined `IElevator` COM interface.
-Furthermore, it necessitates administrative rights, a higher bar than the user-mode injection technique employed by this project.
+- **Stability Concerns:** Relying on such internal administrator-level method, undocumented layers and hardcoded keys is highly unstable and prone to break with Chrome updates.
+The method employed by this project (injecting and calling the official `IElevator::DecryptData` COM interface) is more aligned with the intended client interaction path and thus inherently more stable, despite the injection vector.

 ### 5.2.
 Remote Debugging Port (`--remote-debugging-port`) and Its Mitigation